crowdagger/crowbook/README.md

 [the configuration file](book_example/config.md), or the whole [book_example](book_example) directory.

-It is also possible to give additional paramaters to `crowbook`;
+It is also possible to give additional parameters to `crowbook`;
 arguments set from the command line will override the ones set in the `BOOK` configuration file.